 #6 PS: Polystyrene

 This material is commonly known as “styrofoam”.
 It’s cheap to produce, lightweight and has many uses.
 Due to its lightweight properties, it breaks up very easily can spread throughout the environment.
-According to the non-profit organization Sea Sick Fish, polluted waterways will have bits of polystyrene present which can be toxic when ingested by marine life.
+Polluted waterways have bits of polystyrene present which can be toxic when ingested by marine life.
 Styrene, the chemical present in polystyrene, can migrate into food from packaging.
 The full health effects are still fully unknown, but it’s not a risk I’d be willing to take.